zntheory/itu-bds-sdse/lessons/05-go-exercises/A-linked-list.md

 ### Instructions

-Create a singly linked list in Go.
+Create a singly linked list data structure in Go.

 The linked list should have the following methods: